-When considering which type of beanbag to buy, you may be confronted with the option of purchasing a beanbag with an inner liner.
-An inner liner is usually made from a lightweight mesh fabric, with the purpose of containing the beanbag filling independently of the outer cover.
+When considering which type of beanbag to buy, you may be confronted with the option of purchasing a bean bag chair with an inner liner.
+An inner liner is usually made from lightweight mesh fabric.
+The purpose of the liner is to contain the bean bag filling independently of the outer cover.
 Often consumers see this as a benefit, for some of the following reasons.

-Pairing the shape: If you have a beanbag chair that is anything but round, positioning the inner liner so it aligns with the shape of the outer cover can be challenging to say the least.
-Once you have inserted the filled liner into the cover, it will move around unless it is tied in place (which is usually impossible).
-The beans are then not able to move around the beanbag as they should, and you are left with an uncomfortable chair with the beans in all the wrong places.
+If you have a beanbag chair that is anything but round, positioning the inner liner, so it aligns with the form of the outer cover can be challenging to say the least.
+UNless tied in place, the filled liner may move around inside the cover.
+The beans are then not able to move around the beanbag as they should.
+Leaving you with an uncomfortable chair with the beans in all the wrong places.

-Double stitching: If you are buying a beanbag without an inner liner, it is a good idea to check that the product is double stitched.
-This reduces the chances of seams splitting and the product bursting open.
+If you are buying a bean bag without an inner liner, it is a good idea to check that the product is double stitched and overlocked.
+Double stitching and over-locking reduce the chances of seams splitting and the product bursting open.
 Most people fear to have their living room resemble a snowfield!

-Putting the filled bag into the cover: Once you've filled the inner liner, you then have to manipulate it through the main zipper, so it fits inside the outer cover.
-This is not much of a problem if the manufacturer has provided an extended zipper.
-However, sometimes beanbag factories will install standard length zippers, making it impossible to get a filled inner liner into the main cover.
-So always check that your product has a long zipper if you are filling an inner liner before placing it inside the beanbag cover!
+Once you've filled the inner liner, you then have to manipulate it through the main zipper.
+It's crucial the two patterns match, so it fits inside the outer cover.
+Inserting the filled liner is not much of a problem.
+Provided that the manufacturer has provided an extended zipper.
+Sometimes beanbag factories will install standard length zippers.
+Short zippers make it impossible to get a filled inner liner into the cover.
+So always check your outer cover has a long zipper.
+It's a good idea to check before filling the liner with beads!

 Do I Need A Bean Bag Chair Inner Liner?